junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Surrounded by the trees towering over the land, rising into the sky, no human can avoid to be reminded of how tiny they are.
 Dean is no exception.

 He walks among them, awed and uneasy, taking it in slowly.
-He can't shake the feeling there are stares looking down at him from above -- not in the way like Cas's stares, but in a bad way like spiders monitoring preys.
+He can't shake the feeling there are stares looking down at him from above -- not in the way like Cas's stares, but in a way like walking into a cobweb watched by huge spiders sitting in the center enjoying the view.
 But he doesn't know if it's the trees themselves being too loud and alive, or something else perching on the top.
 The instinct makes the hairs on the back of his neck stand.
+He tries to slow the breath.

 The trunks of the redwoods sheer upwards, chapped and crannied, too thick to be encircled by probably a dozen of grown men.
 The crowns cover the sky, leaving the space in between gloomy, with only glitters of sunshine shaking with the shades of leaves on the ground.